-From the pool of submissions, FreshGrass organizers will invite 5 finalists to compete for the FreshGrass Band Award.
-On the festival weekend, the finalists will travel to North Adams and perform in front of a jury and a large live audience.
+From the pool of submissions, FreshGrass organizers have invited 5 finalists to compete for the FreshGrass Band Award.
+On the festival weekend, the finalists travel to North Adams and perform in front of a jury and a large live audience.
 The jury will select a runner-up and winner, and they will be announced on Sunday afternoon from the main stage.

 If you have any questions, please do not hesitate to contact us at: firstname.lastname@example.org.

 The Buck Stops Here is a versatile group of instrumentalists and vocalists from up and down the East Coast.
 While the band is steeped in the tradition of American old-time and bluegrass roots, its sound maintains a creative and open-minded attitude that propels it into the exploration of unknown musical territory.
 Shona, Gailanne, and Ethan play music that celebrates the beauty and tragedy of life, their vulnerable yet strong voices weaving together, and their instruments flashing as they dive into the void.